 What’s Time Doctor?

-Time Doctor is a popular employee productivity tool that’s used by large companies like Verizon as well as SMBs like Firehouse Subs.
+Time Doctor is a popular employee productivity tool that’s used by large companies as well as SMBs.
 It’s got everything your employees need to stay productive and prevent themselves from overworking.

 - Employees can use Time Doctor to monitor the time they’re spending on tasks – ensuring that they don’t work longer hours at a stretch.